jagadeeswarikari/jagadeeswarikari.github/README.md

 # jagadeeswarikari.github
-[6:51 PM, 7/19/2021] Jasmii: Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI </b>.
+ Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI </b>.

-The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
+The instructor during the session was mr.shaurya sinha(a data analyst at jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.

 <br>I got to have hands on experience on: